jamesp8403/Bus-Tracker/README.md

 ## Roadmap of future improvements

-I would like to get the marker to correspond to the actual location of the bus on its route.
+I would like to show bus routes in other locations.